The Perfect 4-Day Rome Itinerary + Tips to visit Rome in 2022

 4-Day in Rome Itinerary Overview

 If you are wondering ” How many days do I need to explore Rome?” – My answer would be a 4-day Rome Itinerary is a perfect length of time!
-You can visit Rome in less time and still see the main highlights, but if you are looking to really dive into the top Landmarks, plus explore some hidden gems in Rome, 4 days is ideal.
+You can visit Rome in less time and still see the main highlights, but if you are looking to really dive into the top Landmarks, plus take advantage to enjoy the best of Rome at night, 4 days is just perfect!

-Rome is a very interesting city with so much to see and do.
+Rome is an exciting city with so much to see and do.
 There is almost an endless list of incredible sights at every corner of the city, which is why an itinerary is absolutely important to direct your movement and help maximize your time in Rome.

 The Best 4-Day in Rome Itinerary